paytonshaltis/easy-enroll/readme.md

 The program will run, and the output files will be created with the names that you have given them.
 Note that if you want them to have the `.csv` extension, you must explicitly include it in the name of your output file.

-Additionally, some information will be printed to the standary output that gives some insight as to how well the scheduling algorithm was able to place students into courses.
+Additionally, some information will be printed to the standard output that gives some insight as to how well the scheduling algorithm was able to place students into courses.

 ## Assumptions Made: